 QUESTION: Re: time management.
 Were moderators given guidelines for how long each task should take?

-ANSWER: No. We did not want to give experienced UX professionals detailed guidelines on how to do a usability test.
+ANSWER: No. In the CUE-studies, we did not want to give experienced UX professionals detailed guidelines on how to do a usability test.
 We did impose a time limit of 40 minutes on individual sessions for practicality and consistency.
 We deliberately chose six usability test tasks that might be challenging to get through within 40 minutes to study how moderators managed time.

 QUESTION: When deciding to end a task – how do you avoid making the participant feel bad for not succeeding?